1. Confirm that you have qualifying full-time employment.

 Choosing a repayment plan.
 In connection with your consolidation application, you will need to choose a repayment plan for your new Direct Consolidation Loan.
-Borrowers who apply to consolidate online will be asked to choose a repayment plan as part of their consolidation application.
+If you apply to consolidate online, you will be asked to choose a repayment plan as part of your consolidation application.

-Borrowers who use the paper consolidation application will need to download and submit the Repayment Plan Request form or the Income-Driven Repayment Plan Request form.
-After downloading, printing, and completing the relevant form, you should mail the request form to MOHELA.
+If you use the paper consolidation application, you will need to download and submit the Repayment Plan Request form or the Income-Driven Repayment Plan Request form.
+After downloading, printing, and completing the relevant form, mail the request form to MOHELA.
 If you are submitting an Income-Driven Repayment Plan Request form, you will also need to include the income documentation described on page 5 of the form.

-To continue earing credit toward PSLF when repayment resumes in January 2023, most borrowers will need to enroll in an income-driven repayment plan.
+To continue earing credit toward PSLF once the One-Time Adjustment is completed in July 2023, most borrowers will need to enroll in an income-driven repayment plan.
+Since it typically takes several billing cycles to enroll, you should get started in May 2023.
 For more information on this topic, please read Section 7 below.